psi-chi/study/Formulas.md

 - ⁿCᵣ = ⁿCₙ₋ᵣ
 - Number of ways of selecting one or more items from n = 2ⁿ - 1
+- Number of ways in which n objects can be distributed to r objects = ⁿ⁺ʳ⁻¹Cᵣ₋₁
 - Number of circular arrangements of n distinct items = (n - 1)!
 - Number of arrangements of n items of which p are of one type, q are of second type and the rest distinct = n! / p! × q!
 - Number of ways of dividing (p + q + r + ...) items into n groups of p, q, r, ... items respectively = (p + q + r)! / p! × q! × r! × ...